Bethel School District v. Fraser: Facts of the case

 It took Fraser about one minute to deliver the speech.
 As he delivered it, several students in the audience "hooted and yelled" while others appeared "bewildered and embarrassed".
+Several students also made gestures that simulated sexual acts alluded to in the speech.
 Fraser's candidate, Jeff Kuhlman, ultimately won the election with 90 percent of the vote.

-While the speech was not outwardly obscene, Fraser described Kuhlman "through the use of sexual metaphor and double entendre", which many observers found offensive.
 Prior to the assembly, two of Fraser's teachers warned him that the speech was inappropriate and that he "probably should not deliver it" because doing so could have "severe consequences", though they did not suggest that delivering it would violate school rules.
-The morning after the assembly, Fraser was called to the office, where the Assistant Principal informed him that his speech violated a school rule against "disruptive conduct", which prohibited the use of "obscene, profane language or gestures".
-Fraser admitted to using sexual innuendo in his speech deliberately and defended it as necessary to reach his core audience.
+The morning after the assembly, Fraser was called to the office, (Note: Fraser was also called to the principal's office immediately after giving the speech, though no disciplinary action was taken at the time.) where an assistant principal informed him that his speech violated a school rule against "disruptive conduct".
+The rule, which appeared to be partly inspired by Tinker, prohibited "conduct which materially and substantially interferes with the educational process", including "obscene, profane language or gestures".
+Fraser admitted to using sexual innuendo in his speech on purpose and defended it as necessary to reach his core audience.
+Fraser was suspended for three days and his name was removed from the list of eligible graduation speakers.

-Fraser was suspended for three days and his name was removed from the pool of eligible graduation speakers.
-Fraser appealed the decision through the school district's grievance procedures and was still found to be in violation of the "disruptive conduct" rule, though he was allowed to return to school after serving only two days of his three-day suspension.
-Despite his ban from speaking at graduation, Fraser was selected as a graduation speaker by a write-in vote which placed him second overall among the top three finishers.
-Although Bethel High School administrators refused to accept the write-in vote as a valid result, and continued to deny Fraser the opportunity to speak at graduation, Fraser ultimately spoke at graduation following a District Court ruling.
+Fraser appealed the decision through the school district's grievance procedures but was still found to be in violation of the disruptive conduct rule, though he was allowed to return to school after serving only two days of his three-day suspension.
+(Note: Despite his ban from speaking at graduation, Fraser was elected as a class speaker following a successful write-in campaign from students.
+The school board initially refused to accept the results but a district court ruling overturned their decision, granting Fraser an injunction allowing him to speak.
+Fraser ultimately spoke at graduation without incident.)
+Fraser, with his father acting as guardian ad litem, filed a lawsuit against the school district claiming that the suspension violated his First Amendment rights.

-With approval from his parents and help from American Civil Liberties Union cooperating attorney Jeff Haley, Fraser filed a lawsuit against the school authorities claiming a violation of his First Amendment right to free speech.